CapoPlusPlus/animationSequence/README.md

 # Club Rush Animation Sequence

-An animation sequence meant to showcase the flexiblity and useability of CSS and HTML.
+An animation sequence meant to showcase the flexibility and usability of CSS and HTML.